datawire/reference-infrastructure-fabric/docs/destroy_fabric.md

 # Destroy a Fabric

-Tearing down a Fabric is very easy and is two steps:
+Destroying a Fabric is very easy and is two steps:

 1. Terminate the Kubernetes cluster.
 2. Terminate any provisioned infrastructure and the underlying network.